About the Ethics Commission

 The Ethics Commission consists of five Commissioners.
 They are appointed by the Governor and serve for four-year staggered terms.
 The Commission holds monthly public meetings during which it issues Advisory Opinions and receives complaints filed by the Inspector General.
 Members may not be elected officials, state employees, or lobbyists.
 No more than three may be from the same political party.

-James Clevenger, Chairman was appointed to a four year term by Governor Joseph Kernan in 2004 and reappointed to another four year term by Governor Mitch Daniels in 2008.
+James Clevenger, Chairman, was appointed to a four year term by Governor Joseph Kernan in 2004 and reappointed to another four year term by Governor Mitch Daniels in 2008.
 In January of 2012 he was appointed as Chairman, and reappointed as Chairman in November of 2013.
+Mr. Clevenger was reappointed to a four year term by Governor Eric Holcomb in 2018.
 Mr. Clevenger has practiced law since 1978 and is a partner with the law offices of Wyland Humphrey & Clevenger, LLP in Plymouth, Indiana.
 He received his B.A. from Hanover College and his J.D. from Indiana University.
 He currently holds the position of County Attorney for Marshall County.

 Priscilla D. Keith was appointed to a four year term by Governor Joseph Kernan in 2004 and reappointed to another four year term by Governor Mitch Daniels in 2007 and in 2011.
 She was reappointed by Governor Pence in October of 2015.
 Ms. Keith currently serves as Executive Director of Community Benefit for Community Health Network.
 Prior to joining Community Health Network, Ms. Keith served as Adjunct Professor and Director of Research and Projects for the Hall Center for Law and Health at the Robert H. McKinney School of Law in Indianapolis, Indiana.